GASPI-Forum/GASPI-Forum.github.io/tutorials.md

 ```

-- tomically resets a given notification id and yields the old value
+- atomically resets a given notification id and yields the old value

 #### Communication example